 Technology-Enabled Learning Environment

 Technology is part of the fabric of Ross University School of Medicine.
 At RUSM, you'll benefit from exceptional teaching and laboratory facilities designed with extensive multimedia and simulation capabilities.
 Our highly advanced anatomy and medical imaging laboratory provides a unique learning experience that begins your first week at RUSM.
-You will also benefit from early clinical experience in our simulation center.
+You will also benefit from early clinical experience in our internationally accredited Simulation Institute.

 Ultimately, what makes a medical school is the quality of its faculty.
-At Ross University School of Medicine, you’ll benefit from a 70-person Foundations of Medicine faculty with impeccable credentials as physicians, teachers and researchers.
-Every member of the RUSM faculty holds an MD and/or PhD degree.
+At Ross University School of Medicine, you’ll benefit from faculty with excellent credentials as physicians, teachers and researchers.
+Every member of the RUSM faculty holds an MD, PhD, or comparable degree.
 Many are also board certified in their specialties.

 Clinical Rotations in Quality US Hospitals

 Ross University School of Medicine's strong network of U.S. teaching hospitals helps set us apart from other medical schools.
 These affiliations allow our students to receive superior education while completing their clinical rotations in the US.
 Our network of affiliated institutions includes some of the best known teaching hospitals in the country.